aceeric/ociregistry/README.md

     insecure_skip_verify: true/false
 ```

-The `auth` section implements basic auth.
-The `tls` section can implement the following scenarios:
+The `auth` section implements basic auth, just like your `~/.docker/config.json` file.

+The `tls` section can implement multiple scenarios:

-1. 1-way insecure TLS in which client certs are not provided to the remote, and the remote server cert is not validated:
+1. One-way insecure TLS in which client certs are not provided to the remote, and the remote server cert is not validated:

    ```
    tls:
      insecure_skip_verify: true
    ```

-2. 1-way **secure** TLS in which client certs are not provided to the remote, and the remote server cert **is** validated using the OS trust store:
+2. One-way **secure** TLS in which client certs are not provided to the remote, and the remote server cert **is** validated using the OS trust store:

    ```
    tls:
      insecure_skip_verify: false (or simply omit this - which defaults to false)
    ```

-3. 1-way **secure** TLS in which client certs are not provided to the remote, and the remote server cert is validate using a **provided** CA cert
+3. One-way **secure** TLS in which client certs are not provided to the remote, and the remote server cert is validate using a **provided** CA cert

    ```
    tls: